razzp/spank-my-dom/docs/spank-my-dom.find.md

 ## find() function

-Returns the first element within context that matches the given selector(s).
+Returns the first element within context that matches the given selectors.

 **Signature:**